dettier/sculp/README.md

 Can be defined for `Type.NUMBER`.
 Truncates the value to specified precision.

 ### `valid`
-If any validation (other than type validation) fails on this field value, will be replaced by `valid` value if it is defined.
+If any validation (other than type validation) fails on this field, value will be replaced by `valid` value if it is defined.

 ### `initial`
 Provide initial value.
 You can get initial value for whole scheme with `getInitial(scheme)` function.